Avatar: The Way of Water: Home media

-Avatar: The Way of Water was released for digital download on March 28, 2023.
-It contains behind-the-scenes featurettes.
-The film was released on June 7, 2023, on Disney+ and Max.
-Walt Disney Studios Home Entertainment (under the 20th Century Home Entertainment label) distributed Avatar: The Way of Water on Ultra HD Blu-ray, Blu-ray 3D, Blu-ray and DVD on June 20, 2023.
-Disney released an expanded "collector's edition" of the film on December 19, 2023.
+In March 2023, The Way of Water was released for digital download with behind-the-scenes featurettes.
+It was released on June 7, 2023 on Disney+ and Max.
+Walt Disney Studios Home Entertainment (under the 20th Century Home Entertainment label) released The Way of Water on Ultra HD Blu-ray, Blu-ray 3D, Blu-ray and DVD on June 20.
+Disney released an expanded "collector's edition" of the film that December.
 On February 2, 2024, the film became available to stream in variable high frame rate in 3D 4K Dolby Vision on the Disney+ app for visionOS.

-Analytics company Samba TV, which gathers viewership data from some smart TVs and content providers, reported that more than 2.6 million U.S. households streamed Avatar: The Way of Water on Disney+ and Max during its first four days of availability (June 7–11, 2023).
+Analytics company Samba TV, which gathers viewership data from some smart TVs and content providers, reported that more than 2.6 million U.S. households streamed The Way of Water on Disney+ and Max during its first four days of availability (June 7–11, 2023).
 Viewership was particularly strong in Portland (+28%), Seattle (+26%), and Sacramento (+26%).
 Black households (+10%) and Hispanic households (+9%) over-indexed compared to the national average.
-Nielsen Media Research, which records streaming viewership on some U.S. television screens, subsequently announced that Avatar: The Way of Water was the ninth most-streamed film of 2023, with 6.4 billion minutes viewed.
+Nielsen Media Research, which records streaming viewership on some U.S. television screens, subsequently announced that The Way of Water was the ninth most-streamed film of 2023, with 6.4 billion minutes viewed.